Evenflo car seat recall affects over 36,000 Titan 65 units—what parents need to know

-The recall affects Evenflo Titan 65 car seats with model number 3712198, manufactured between March 17, 2025 and May 1, 2025.
-The issue?
-Some of these seats may have been shipped with the wrong instruction manual—meaning parents and caregivers could unintentionally install the seat incorrectly.
-This could lead to a child being improperly restrained, increasing the risk of injury in the event of a crash.
+The recall affects Evenflo Titan 65 car seats, model number 3712198, manufactured between March 17 and May 1, 2025.
+The recalled units do not meet Federal Motor Vehicle Safety Standard No. 213, which governs child restraint systems.
+Some of these seats were shipped with the wrong instruction manual, which means parents may have unknowingly installed them incorrectly.
+That could lead to a child being improperly restrained, increasing the risk of injury in a crash.

 Related: Chicken Alfredo sold at Walmart and Kroger recalled after 3 deaths and a pregnancy loss